johnson-white/DrivingAndExploration/README.md

 - Vehicle has a turning radius
 - Vehicle has realistic turning at very low speeds
 - Vehicle has correct/realistic reverse turning
-- Centre of mass of vehicle has been positioned several float units behind the main object for the driving force to feel more natural.
+- Centre of mass of vehicle has been positioned several float units behind the main object for the driving force to feel more natural and for significantly improved incline behaviour
-- Vehicle uses balanced box colliders to represent AWD, can be modified for FWD or RWD behaviour
+- Vehicle uses balanced box colliders to represent "AWD", can be duplicated and modified for "FWD" or "RWD" weight behaviour

 Vehicle's 3D Model was "kit bashed" using Asset Forge 2 by Kenney (https://kenney.itch.io/assetforge).
 Using Kenney's free open source assets enabled me to test the vehicle mechanics on some form of a race track.
 The final race track was created in Blender using curves and arrays and continues to use Kenney's assets for environment art and design.